 He created a simple landing page and asked people to choose one of three pricing plans.

 The next form requested users’ emails, promising to notify them once the product goes live.
 When Joel received a significant number of emails, he understood that there was a market need for his idea and started developing the first product version.
+Check our article to see more SaaS landing page best practices.

 Steps towards a SaaS minimum viable product